Want to use Excel to reference cells in another sheet based on a cell value?

 "'GP!'"&"A"&1 = "'GP!'A1"

 Note: When a text value and a numeric value is concatenated in Excel, the return is a text value.

 - And here is the ultimate return of the formula:

 - When we apply the formula for other cells in the range, it works because we have used mixed cell references like G$5 and $F6.
 When the formula is applied to the cells on the right, only column references change for reference G$5.
 When the formula is applied to the cells on the bottom, only row references change for reference $F6.

-Note: To see how the different part of an Excel formula works, select that part and press F9 key.
+Note: To see how the different parts of an Excel formula works, select that part and press the F9 key.
 You will see the value of that part of the formula.

 Example 2: Reference individual cell of another worksheet